hhsu15/shinx/docs/first_page.rst

 First page
 *********************

 This is just the first page.
+Let's test the auto-deplopy!

 1. `Some format`
 2. `Some more format`